dboliske/IIT-Courses/README.md

-# CS201-CourseWebsite
+# IIT-CourseWebsite
-The code for the course website of CS201 at IIT.
+The code for course websites at IIT, specifically, CS201 and CS331.